corrode/corrode.github.io/content/blog/ugly/index.md

 let mut cfg = HashMap::new();
 ```

-## Lean Into the Typesystem
+## Tip #3: Lean Into the Typesystem

 Manual string splitting is error-prone and very much discouraged.
-The reason is that strings are, in fact, very complicated.
+The reason is that strings are, in fact, really complicated!
-There is an outdated assumption that strings are just an array of "characters", but that assumption is ill-defined and dangerous.
+There is an outdated assumption that strings are just an array of bytes, but that assumption is ill-defined and dangerous.
 It is not true for all modern operating systems, including Windows, macOS, and Linux and you should stop thinking about strings that way.

-Even in our simple example code from above, string splitting turns out to be a source of bugs:
+Even in our simple example code from above, string splitting turns out to be a common source of bugs:

 ```rust
 let lines_with_refs: Vec<&'a str> = s.split('\n').collect();